rust-lang/book/second-edition/nostarch/chapter04.md

 ### The `String` Type

 To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in Chapter 3.
-All the data types we’ve looked at previously are stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.
+The types covered in the “Data Types” section are all stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.

 We’ll use `String` as the example here and concentrate on the parts of `String`